coreymoore/nexus-accessibility/README.md

 - Automatic cleanup of event listeners on page unload
 - Bounded caches with TTL and size limits
-- Proper tooltip lifecycle management
+- Proper inspector lifecycle management

 ## Testing and Validation